-This was concluded in Interim report presented on the press conference of ENEMO International election observation Mission (IEOM) in Moldova.
+This was concluded on the last press conference of ENEMO International election observation Mission (IEOM) in Moldova.

-Following an invitation of the Central Election Commission of Moldova, ENEMO has deployed an International Election Observation Mission to observe the 2019 Parliamentary Elections, scheduled to be held on 24 February.
+Following an invitation of the Central Election Commission of Moldova, ENEMO has deployed an International Election Observation Mission to observe the 24 February 2019 Parliamentary Elections.
 The Mission is composed of a Core Team of eight international experts, based in Chisinau, and ten long-term observers, deployed in five multinational teams of two, throughout the country.

 The Core Team has been established since the beginning of the election period, and the long-term observers have been deployed on 10 January 2019.
+Since its deployment, the Mission has monitored and assessed the overall environment in which elections are being held, performance of election management bodies, the candidate registration process, the electoral campaign, Election Day and other aspects of the process.
 The EOM is assessing the electoral process for compatibility with international benchmarks and standards for democratic elections, and the legal framework of the Republic of Moldova.
-ENEMO will not engage additional short-term observers on Election Day.
-However, at least seven teams of observers, in teams of two, will be formed from the current members of the EOM to monitor the voting, vote counting and tabulation of results in a number of polling stations.

-The EOM of ENEMO for the 2019 Parliamentary Elections in Moldova is financially supported by: the Embassy of the Kingdom of the Netherlands; Sweden; the National Endowment Foundation of US Congress, through the National Democratic Institute; and the European Union.
+The Election Observation Mission of ENEMO to Moldova for the 2019 Parliamentary Elections is financially supported by the Embassy of the Kingdom of the Netherlands; Sweden; the National Endowment Foundation of the US Congress, through the National Democratic Institute; and the European Union.

-You can download the final interim report in the English language here: InterimreportIEOMinMoldova.pdf
+You can download the Preliminary conclusions and findings in the English language here: PreliminaryconclusionsinEnglish.docx

 Address: Bul.
 Josipa Broza 23 A, Floor IV, Apartment 119